ananace/flatpak-dwarffortress/README.md

 To build and install/run the application locally you can do the following;
 ```
 # Available options;
 #   ARCH    - The architecture to use (i386, x86_64), defaults to the running arch.
 #   BRANCH  - The version to build, defaults to the latest version.
+#   GPG_KEY - The GPG key to use for when signing a release, not used for devel

-$ export BRANCH=0.43.03 ARCH=i386
+$ export BRANCH=0.43.03 ARCH=i386 GPG_KEY=1234567
 $ make
 $ make install-repo
 ```